 This chicken salad makes a delicious summer meal.
 Serve it for lunch or an easy dinner.
 It’s also easy to pack up to take to work or on an outdoor adventure.
-Other packable salads you may enjoy include this Nut and Berry Chicken Salad and this Broccoli Salad.
+Other packable salads you may enjoy include this Nut and Berry Chicken Salad, this grilled chicken salad, and this Broccoli Salad.
 Enjoy!

 Basil Balsamic Chicken Salad